-Manhattan District Hospital, Oak Ridge, Tennessee
+Manhattan District Hospital, Oak Ridge, Tennessee (1).

-Strong Memorial Hospital, Rochester, New York (11) Billings Hospital, University of Chicago (3) University Hospital, University of California, San Francisco (3).
+Strong Memorial Hospital, Rochester, New York (11).

+Billings Hospital, University of Chicago (3).

+University Hospital, University of California, San Francisco (3).

-According to an Energy Research and Development Administration (ERDA) fact sheet of February 1976, the rationale for this experiment was that several thousand Manhattan Project workers had been involved in handling plutonium; accurate information was needed on the retention and excretion of internally deposited plutonium for setting safety criteria, and animal experiments had produced conflicting data which could not be extrapolated to humans.
+According to an Energy Research and Development Administration (ERDA) fact sheet of February 1976, the rationale for this experiment was that several thousand Manhattan Project workers had been involved in hundling plutonium, accurate information was needed on the retention and excretion of internally deposited plutonium for setting safety criteria, and animal experiments had produced conflicting data which could not be extrapolated to humans.

-In choosing subjects, the original criteria specified that subjects should be older, relatively short life expectancies.
+In choosing subjects, the original criteria specified that subjects should be older, with relatively short life expectancies.
 All subjects chosen were diagnosed as having existing diseases that gave them an expected survival of less than 10 years.
 Most were over 45, but one subject was five years old, and another was 18.
 The oldest patients were 68.
-The quantities of plutonium injected ranged from 1.6 to 98 times the body burden value recognized at the time of experiments, where a body burden is permissible occupational limit for an internally deposited radioisotope.
+The quantities of plutonium injected ranged from 1.6 to 98 times the body burden value recognized at the time of the experiments, where a body burden is the permissible occupational limit for an internally deposited radioisotope.
 13 of the patients received between 7 and 10 body burdens.
 Patients were monitored for their excretion of plutonium.
 They received no medical benefits from the injections.

 In 1967, a Berkeley radiobiologist learned that one of the injected patients had lived for 20 years.
 She investigated the whereabouts of other patients, and in 1972 published a scientific paper noting that four patients were then alive.
-In a subsequent follow up investigation, the Department of Energy determined that 9 patients died within 3 years, one in 8 years, one each in 11 and 14 years, and four after 20 years.
-One was lost to follow up, and one was still living as of October 1983.
-In one case, the original diagnosis of disease later proved to be inaccurate.
+In a subsequent follow up investigation, the Department of Energy determined that 9 patients died within 3 years, one in 8 years, one each in 13 and 14 years, and four after 20 years.
+One was lost to follow up, and four after 20 years.
+One was lost to follow up, and living as of October 1983.
+In one case, the original declars of disonce Inter mound to be incommute

 In 1974, following the report that four patients were still alive, the Atomic Energy Commission conducted internal investigations to determine if the experimental patients had granted informed consent for their exposures.
 A report transmitted in August 1974 found that experimenters had failed to obtain informed consent in several instances.
 Formalized standards for patient consent to experimental procedures did not exist prior to 1946.
-In addition, even the word "plutonium" was classified until the end of World War The AEC, which succeeded the Manhattan Project, established a policy of formalized patient consent in 1947.
+In addition, even the word "plutonium" was classified until the end of World War II.
+The AEC, which succeeded the Manhattan Project, established a policy of formalized patient consent in 1947.
 One patient, injected in 1947, was the only subject injected after the AEC had been formed.
-This patient's hospital record contained a statement by attending physicians that the individual had been properly informed of the experimental nature of the The AEC could find no records of consent injection. for any other patient, and determined from oral testimony that at least one patient had not been intormed.
+This patient's hospital record contained a statement by attending physicians that the individual had been properly informed of the experimental nature of the injection.
+The AEC could find no records of consent for any other patient, and determined from oral testimony that at least one patient had not been informed.

-On this issue, a June 1983 Department of Energy memo concluded that:
+In this issue, a June 1983 Department of Energy memo concludu that:

-"The issue of informed consent, if raised, will be difficult to deal with in the light of present DOE and Federal policies and procedures regarding human subjects.
-These are vastly more codified and explicit than any guidance available at the time the injections were given, and the procedures used at that time would not meet standards adopted and currently applied by DOE and other federal organizations."
-(Memo from Nathaniel F. Barr to Alvin W. Trivelpiece, Director, Office of Energy Research, Department of Energy, June 30, 1983.)
+The issue of informed consent, if raised, will be difficult to deal with in the light of present DOE and Federal policies and procedures regarding human subjects.
+These are vasily more codified and explicit than any guidance available at the time the injections were given, and the procedures used at that time would not meet tondards adopted and currently applied by DOE and other federal organizations.
+Memo from Nathaniel F. Barr to Alvin W. Trivelpiece.
+Director, Office of Energy Research, Department of Energy, June 30, 1983.1